-If a graduate can save an additional $100, $200 or more a month and deposit it into an account via automatic savings, it can expedite repayment.
+If a graduate can save an additional $100, $200 or more a month and deposit it into an account via automatic savings, it can speed up repayment.
 Having money moved automatically is effective because it's forced savings, Katz says.
-It enables people to set aside money to grow what otherwise would be spent on TVs or iPhones, Katz says.
+It enables people to set aside money to grow that otherwise would be spent on TVs or iPhones, Katz says.
 Just make sure to set up an account that will be used only for paying back your college debt.
-Don't use checking or savings accounts you already have because you might use that money for something other than your loan.
+Don't use checking or savings accounts you already have because you might use that money for something other than your student loan.

-Of course, there's risk associated with savings in investments like mutual funds because the stock market is volatile and can falter.
-Typically over the span of a five-year or longer loan, stock market investments recover and grow, he says.
+Of course, there's risk associated with savings in investments like mutual funds because the stock market is volatile and can fall.
+Typically, over the span of a 5-year or longer loan, stock market investments recover and grow, he says.